 This oasis in the High Desert is waiting for you so come out and enjoy the fun!

 - Approximately 22 full hookup sites

 - More than 20 electrical sites with water

 - More than 20 tent sites with water nearby

 - 5 deluxe log cabins (one pet friendly)

 - 32 boat moorages (summer only)

-Two campsites and two cabins are accessible to campers with disabilities.
+- Universal Access: two campsites and two cabins are accessible to campers with disabilities.